OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-gas.md

 ---
 title: 'Gas Costs in Stylus'
 sidebar_label: 'Gas Costs in Stylus'
-description: 'A guide into the pricing models of Stylus, including information about both gas costs and ink.'
+description: 'A conceptual overview of the pricing models of Stylus, including the relationshup between gas and ink.'
 author: rachel-bousfield
 sme: rachel-bousfield
 target_audience: 'Developers deploying smart contracts using Stylus.'
 sidebar_position: 3
 ---

+This conceptual overview is for Stylus Developers who want to understand the pricing models that Stylus uses to assess the price of various opcodes and host I/Os, along with its native unit of payment, ink.

 import PublicPreviewBannerPartial from './partials/_stylus-public-preview-banner-partial.md';